 SELECT * FROM SYS.DM_DB_INDEX_USAGE_STATS WHERE DATABASE_ID=DB_ID() AND OBJECT_ID = OBJECT_ID('TABLENAME');

-As I said in a previous post you can monitor system_scans and see if they only increase after maintenance tasks.
-If so it means they are probably updating due to statistics updates and the index can be removed if nothing else is being done on the index.
+As I said in a previous post, you can monitor the system_scans value and see if they only increase after maintenance tasks.
+If so, it means they are updating due to statistics updates and the index can be removed if nothing else is being done on the index.

-However, as SQL versions changed we were warned not to use this column in later versions of SQL.
+However, as SQL versions changed, we were warned not to use this column in newer versions of SQL.

-Now you can use the above DMV to decide which statistics should be updated if writing your own customized scripts.
-For example, there are some good samples on how you can read in detail here.
+Now, you can use the above DMV instead to decide which statistics should be updated if writing your own customized scripts.
+For example, there are some good samples on how you can find the details about statistics here.

 If you have foreign keys within your large database then you can use sys.foreign_keys to check them.

-You can check if foreign keys are trustwoirthy by checking that the is_not_trusted column is not set to 1.
+You can check if foreign keys are trustworthy by checking that the is_not_trusted column is set to 0.

-Afterwards, you can try resolving this by running syntax.
-Replace TABLENAME with the table name and FK_Name with the name of the foreign key:
+If the value is set to 1 it is untrusted.
+You can first try to resolve this by running the below syntax.
+Just replace TABLENAME with the correct table name and the FK_Name with the name of the foreign key:

 ALTER TABLE TABLENAME WITH CHECK CHECK CONSTRAINT FK_NAME

-Now if that does not work you will have to check the data in the tables is consistent.
-Otherwise, you will have to resolve and then try the above again.
+Now, if that does not work you will have to check if the data in the tables is consistent.
+If not, you will have to resolve and then try the above again afterwards.

 All the DMV’s relating to missing indexes